Nozerone/Challenge2-password-generator/Develop/README.md

 In this version of homework 3, my password generator I developed on the given code by declaring my variables which included the possible character choices in arrays to be selected from.

 I created functions that prompt the user for information required to generate a random password with the criteria given in the assignment.
+Added if statements